dandysi-labs/laravel-batch-upload/README.md

 # Laravel Batch Upload

-A framework to help manage/automate/process data uploads (like CSV), utilising your own business logic and being much more than a database update tool.
+A framework to help manage/automate/process data uploads (like CSV), utilising your business logic, with potential to be much more than just a tool for updating the database.

 * __Scheduling__ - Define when you would like uploads to be processed
 * __Validation__ - Add rules to ensure data is valid before being processed and feedback what the failures are